-We created this resource to help literacy practitioners engage adult learners in civic literacy in advance of the October 2015 federal election.
-The information, links and suggested activities will help your students learn about voting basics such as where, when and ways to register and vote as well as help you talk to your students about why voting is important and how they can participate.
+We created this resource to help literacy practitioners engage adult learners in civic literacy in advance of the October 2019 federal election.
+The information, links and suggested activities help students learn about voting basics such as how to register to vote, different ways to vote and the accessibility resources available.
+They also guide practitioners through talking to their students about why voting is important and what to expect at a polling place.

 Each page of A Guide to Voting includes links for more information.
-We have also included a step-by-step activity at the end of the booklet to help you have your own practice election in the classroom or at home.
-Practice elections are really the best way to familiarize learners with the process of elections and build confidence and engagement in the process.
+We have also included a step-by-step activity at the end of the booklet to help practitioners and learners hold their own practice election in the classroom or at home.
+Practice elections are our favourite tool for getting learners comfortable and confident with voting.